Up to 150,000 Bangladesh workers lost jobs after Rana Plaza safety overhaul

 Iftekhar said that while 95 percent of factories had implemented the new minimum wage requirements, there had been complaints of irregular payments and pressure on the workers to raise their productivity by 60 percent.

-He also cited lack of accountability to monitor the activities of the inspectors, and lack of transparency in handling a $19 million fund collected from buyers and international organisations to help towards worker compensations.
+He also cited lack of accountability to monitor the activities of the inspectors, and lack of transparency in handling a $19 million fund collected from buyers and international organizations to help toward worker compensations.

 Fourteen brands, including JC Penney (JCP.N) and Carrefour (CARR.PA), which traded with factories based in Rana Plaza had not contributed to the fund, while Wal-Mart (WMT.N) had donated only $1 million, much less than expected, Iftekhar said, quoting the TIB report.